 Tonks love to be with people.
 I recently met Bronwyn, a Tonkinese therapy cat that’s been doing her job for 8 years.
 She works with local high school students and especially enjoys working with those with autism.

 The American Shorthair

-This cat has an amazingly balanced temperament and is pretty good-natured, especially patient with children.
-Because this cat develops a strong attachment to his owners, he can provide a nurturing presence and much comfort.
+This cat has an amazingly balanced temperament and especially patient with children.
+American Shorthairs develop a strong attachment to his owners, providing comfort and a nurturing presence.